etaroza/lamp-vm/README.md

 * 20080 => 80 (to access the web server inside Vagrant)
 * 23306 => 3306 (to access MySQL inside Vagrant)
 * 21080 => 1080 (to access Mailcatcher inside Vagrant)

+## Swapping between nginx and apache2 webservers inside the box

+* Change "webserver" variable in group_vars/all
+* run ./provision.sh

 ## Troubleshooting
 * Make sure you cleanup /etc/hosts so that it doesn't have stale Vagrant host mappings.